StuartCHAN/neural-qa/README.md

 To conduct the training, please notice the parameters to set:

-* Please put all the tfrecord files in the `neural-qa/transformer_atten/transformer/data/QALD7/DATA_DIR/` to prevent the runing issues.
+* Please put all the tfrecord files in the `neural-qa/transformer_atten/transformer/data/QALD7/DATA_DIR/` to prevent the running issues.

 ```bash
    PARAM_SET=big